Around the Mordor

 What to do?

 “…great views from the lookout and easy access to the Botanic Garden” we should do this!
-And as my husband was the one with gps and working phone, he started to guide us to the cable car.
-Much longer and after climbing much higher than I anticipated I ask him to show me the map on his phone.
+And as my husband was the one with GPS and working phone, he started to guide us to the cable car.
+After climbing much higher than I anticipated I asked him to show me the map on his phone.
 Yes, he was definitely guiding us to the cable car, just not to the right station – by the time I had a look we climbed almost all the way to the Botanic Garden already.
-I had no energy anymore to walk around the garden so we only enjoyed the view from up there for a moment and jumped to the next available cable car going down. (adult price: NZ$4/one way NZ$7/return)
+I had no energy left anymore to walk around the garden so we only enjoyed the view from up there for a moment and jumped to the next available cable car going down. (adult price: NZ$4/one way NZ$7/return)

 Window into workshop (NZ$20 adult ticket) is a guided tour around a part of the Weta Workshop.
 You can not only see the props, but also hear some stories behind them and learn about the making process.
 Perfect place for movie geeks.